‘Kimye’ is no more: Kardashian files to divorce West

 “He is a brilliant but complicated person who on top of the pressures of being an artist and a black man, who experienced the painful loss of his mother, and has to deal with that pressure and isolation that is heightened by his bi-polar disorder,” Kardashian said.
 “Those who are close with Kanye know his heart and understand his words some times do not align with his intentions.”

 West has not tweeted since election night.
+Kardashian was silent Friday on social media.

+AP Entertainment Writer Leanne Italie contributed to this story from New York.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: twitter.com/andyjamesdalton.